Nik0l/UTemPro/README.md

 The framework allows a user to choose a Q&A community/forum (currently 'only' 148 Stack Exchange websites) and then explore it, analyze, choose a prediction type, choose features for prediction, machine learning (ML) algorithm.
 Then a user can explore the results of the prediction, its accuracy and time performance.

 Features:
-* User-related features
+1. User-related features
-* Question-related features\n
+2. Question-related features\n
-   a) Textual and text-based features (aka NLP features)
+   * Textual and text-based features (aka NLP features)
-   b) tag-based features
+   * tag-based features
-* Temporal features\n
+3. Temporal features\n
-   a) Associalted with a user
+   * Associalted with a user
-   b) Associalted with a question or answer
+   * Associalted with a question or answer
-* Spatial features\n
+4. Spatial features\n
-   a) User's location, timezone
+   * User's location, timezone

 To be continued...